This is the website for PHIL 452. Modal Logic (Fall 2025).

 The electronic textbook for the course, Modal Logic, is available online.
 Further resources include:

-There is a survey form in Brighspace you may use in order to sign up for a problem presentation.
+Here is a google form you may use in order to sign up for a problem presentation.

 schedule